seidnerj/claude-relay/README.md

 ## Security

-**Anyone with the URL gets full Claude Code access to your machine.** Read, write, execute — your user permissions.
+claude-relay only listens on your local network.
+It is not accessible from the internet unless you explicitly expose it.

-PIN protection is enabled during setup — every new device must enter the PIN shown in your terminal before accessing any session.
-This prevents casual shoulder-surfing of the QR code, but is not a substitute for network-level security.
+Within your network, anyone with the URL and PIN can access your Claude Code session with your user permissions.
+PIN protection is enabled during setup — every new device must enter the PIN shown in your terminal before connecting.

-Private network only.
-[Tailscale](https://tailscale.com), WireGuard, or a VPN.
+For remote access, use [Tailscale](https://tailscale.com), WireGuard, or a VPN.
 Never expose to the public internet.

 **Entirely at your own risk.**